Stelllarce/spelling-corrector/README.md

 Whatever your input is, ***it will be processed after inputting two consecutive new lines after it***.

-<br> When entering a file to correct, the corrected file will be saved in the same directory as the original file with the name `corrected_<original_file_name>`
+When entering a file to correct, the corrected file will be saved in the same directory as the original file with the name `corrected_<original_file_name>`

 ### Disclaimer:
 Note that the program corrects the spelling of only single words, such as: